Frequently Asked Questions

 No, you may start MSN graduate level courses right after you earn your BSN degree.
 You may start DNP graduate level courses right after you earn your MSN degree.

-We admit full-time students in summer (only) and part-time students in fall and spring.
+We admit full-time students during summer semester only and part-time students in fall and spring.
 The application deadline for summer is March 1, fall is June 1 and spring is October 1.